June 2017 Traffic & Income Report

 Social Media Followers

-As mentioned above, I saw a jump in Instagram and Twitter this month from using Crowdfire.
+As mentioned above, I saw an increase in Instagram and Twitter this month from using Crowdfire.
 I've seen the most growth on Pinterest, because I've been using Tailwind to schedule my pins for over a year.
 On Facebook, I use the in-platform scheduler and try to post 2 to 3 times a day (about 20% of my own content, 80% other bloggers - and I try to have a few videos a week as they seem to do the best).

 Traffic for June 2017